IotaSpencer/root_scripts/README.md

+# root_scripts

-#files that end up in my /root/
+files that end up in my /root/